Why Do I need to use a Safari Tour Operator in Uganda? – why not do It for me?

-Most Visitprs and Tourists know little about Uganda, and what they think they know about Uganda turns wrong.
-Now you want to plan and implement your own Safari without knowing the lay of the land.
+Most Visitors and Tourists know little about Uganda, and what they think they know about Uganda turns wrong.
+Now you want to plan and implement your Safari without knowing the lay of the land.

 Do you not know which airport to fly into?
 Where do you stay?
 How do Gorilla Trekking, Wildlife Game Drives, and Chimpanzee Trekking connect?
 How many days do I need?

-Distances, Drive Times, Road Conditions, vehicle, lodges, hotels and a driver, are all things you need to plan for.
-By now you might be ready for a one-stop planning experience and book your Safari with us instead.
+Distances, Drive Times, Road Conditions, vehicles, lodges, hotels, and a driver, are all things you need to plan for.
+By now, you might be ready for a one-stop planning experience and book your Safari with us instead.

 We are not confused.
 We know the country quite well.
 We live and work here, and Safaris are our business.
 While on Safari with us, you are going with a local, and your Ugandan driver-guide knows things you will never find researching on the Internet.

 3. A Tour Operator Will Save you Money and Stretch your Dollar:

 It would be best if you had a Safari Tour Operator like us.
 We know Uganda and would love to introduce you to the Pearl of Africa.

 Many Safari Goers make the mistake of thinking that using a Safari Tour Operator is more expensive.
 You are putting together one Safari, and at the same time, we are organizing ten.
 That extra volume brings lower prices.

 We negotiate Lodge prices and pass on the savings to our clients.
 Our Safari costs are inclusive (some tour operators sell stripped-down versions), and we do our best to book quality lodges.
 We include all park and activity fees at a minimal profit.